anushkapunekar/chatgptclone-mern-ai/README.md

 //with help help of clerk make sign in and sign out page add the routesd in main.jsx

 //now to protect our ai , for the security , inside dashboardlayout we make const auth hook which is gonna give us userid ,also its gonna tell us if its loaded or not . if its loaded its gonna be true and after loading we are gonna the userid.

+//now we move ahead for making our home page , we made 2 divs , left and write and added a button and provide css
+//(for refrence how od i gave the background image please check homepage and also its css .orbital) it aslo have animation so , for that animation , it should be linear , infinte so it keeps going on for creating animation we need to use @keyframes and ---whatever you wanna do with that